Skip to main content

 #include <asm-generic/pci.h>

-2.3 Adjusting Cache Attributes and Access Permissions
+Cache Attributes and Access Permission Settings

 diff --git a/drivers/gpu/drm/radeon/radeon_ttm.c b/drivers/gpu/drm/radeon/radeon_ttm.c